Using Social Network Analysis to Understand Data

 If students have ongoing projects of their own, they will be able to investigate these and gain new insights into their own research.
 By the end of the workshop, students will have a vocabulary for understanding network analysis and should have the knowledge needed to understand most of the research in network analysis that they are likely to see in the social sciences.

-Students will learn concepts like small world analysis (how structured is the network?), homophily (do similar nodes cluster together?), network closure (are nodes in the network in harmony with one another?), distance (how far away are objects in the network from one another?), clustering and community detection (do communities develop?), and centrality (are some nodes more important than others?).
+Students will learn concepts like small world analysis (how structured is the network?), homophily (do similar nodes cluster together?), network closure (are nodes in the network in harmony with one another?), distance (how far away are objects in the network from one another?), clustering and community detection (what are the communities in my data?), and centrality (are some nodes more important than others?).

 Prerequisites

-Students taking this workshop should have at least basic experience in R or another programming language.
+Students taking this workshop should have some experience with R and RStudio.
 There are a number of free or inexpensive online courses well worth the investment in time (e.g., Datacamp) that offer introductory courses in R that are sufficient prerequisites for this course.
-A general introductory book to statistics in R will also work.
+A general introductory book to statistics in R will also work (e.g., Dalgaard, P. 2008.
+Introductory statistics with R).
 Though the course will primarily use R, I will provide all the code.
 Therefore, this course can be a way to improve your R skills as well.